MinhAlfred/MinhAlfred/README.md

   <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Welcome+to+my+GitHub+Profile!;Full+Stack+Developer;Always+learning+new+technologies" alt="Typing SVG" />
 </div>

 ## 🚀 About Me

-I'm a passionate developer who loves creating innovative solutions and contributing to meaningful projects.
-I enjoy working with modern technologies and am always eager to learn and grow in the ever-evolving tech landscape.
+I'm a passionate **Backend Developer** with experience in building scalable and secure applications.
+I enjoy working with **Java (Spring Boot, Keycloak)** for backend services, and also explore **React** and **Python** for full-stack and data solutions.

+✨ Always eager to learn new technologies, embrace challenges, and contribute to meaningful open-source and real-world projects.
+🌱 Currently exploring **microservices architecture, authentication/authorization systems, and cloud deployment**.

 ## 🛠️ Technologies & Tools